|Fewer than 21 beds||Double Dutch||99|

-We didn't ask them to count the toilets or to measure the shower temperature or ask if the manager has a bad attitude.
+We don't ask them to count the toilets or to measure the shower temperature or ask if the manager has a bad attitude.
 ALL of those things (and many more) determine whether you will enjoy any particular hostel, so we simply ask "On a scale of 1 to 10, how much did you enjoy staying at each of the Backpacker Hostels you've used in New Zealand?"

 The BPP(c) rating is an excellent relative indication of the TOTAL quality of a hostel, but do remember that it's much easier to achieve a high rating at a small personal hostel in an idyllic rural setting than in a city location where a hostel is necessarily bigger and busier.